Can Tabby shoulder the burden?

 "There's an outside chance I could play (tonight)," said Rick Tabaracci.

 "I felt surprisingly good out there.
-That was my first full workout, but I've skated for a couple of days now.
+That was my first full workout, but I've skated for

 "I haven't got the OK from the doctors yet, and they've got the final say, but there's another 24 hours to go."